opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/privacy-promise.rst.txt

   Tumult Analytics also supports zero-concentrated differential privacy).

-After initialization, the Session guarantees that the answers returned by calling :meth:`~tmlt.analytics.session.Session.evaluate` to evaluate queries satisfy the corresponding privacy definition with respect to the private data, using the specified parameters.
+After initialization, the Session guarantees that the answers returned by calling :meth:`~tmlt.analytics.Session.evaluate` to evaluate queries satisfy the corresponding privacy definition with respect to the private data, using the specified parameters.
 For example, a Session initialized with :code:`PureDPBudget(1)` provides :math:`{\varepsilon}`-differential privacy with